RediSearch/RediSearch/docs/Commands.md

 !!! tip
     `LIMIT 0 0` can be used to count the number of documents in the result set without actually returning them.

+- **TIMEOUT {milliseconds}**: If set, we will override the timeout parameter of the module.

+* **PARAMS {nargs} {name} {value}**.
+Define one or more value parameters.
+Each parameter has a name and a value.
+Parameters can be referenced in the query string by a `$`, followed by the parameter name, e.g., `$user`, and each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
+For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` would be evaluated to `@loc:[29.69465 34.95126 10 km]`.
+Parameters cannot be referenced in the query string where concrete values are not allowed, such as in field names, e.g., `@loc`

 #### Complexity

 O(n) for single word queries. `n` is the number of the results in the result set.
 Finding all the documents that have a specific term is O(1), however, a scan on all those documents is needed to load the documents data from redis hashes and return them.